Engin-Boot/capture-behavior-of-a-visit-counter-aruna09/needs-facilities.md

   When: FM tries to allocate a parking space/seat to an incoming visitor.

-  Then: Indicate empty spots with a Green colour
+  Then: mark empty spots with a Green colour